 - Your student is a strong English speaker and the additional cost is manageable

-- You want to maximise flexibility in how you present scores
+- You want to maximize flexibility in how you present scores

 When to test

-International students should plan to take their English proficiency test at least 3–4 months before application deadlines — ideally earlier.
+International students should plan to take their English proficiency test at least 3–4 months before application deadlines – ideally earlier.
+Our complete international student guide includes a full timeline.
 This allows time for at least one retake if scores fall below target.
 Since most boarding school applications are due in January, that means sitting the test by October at the latest, and September if possible.

 Do not attempt to prepare for both SSAT/ISEE and English proficiency tests simultaneously without a structured plan.
-The cognitive and time demands are significant.
+The cognitive and time demands are real.